 - Upgraded East Perth Station to accommodate additional passengers on event days.

-- A 20-stand Peninsula Bus Hub will service suburban areas without rail services.
+the stadium’s entrance will service suburban areas without rail services.

 Enhancing existing infrastructure